Jerlin2437/Bad-Grammarly/README.md

 To ensure the reliability of Bad-Grammarly, consider the following test scenarios and cases:

-1. **Single File Test**: `test1.txt`, is a single file containing a few spelling errors
+1. **Single File Test**: `text1.txt`, is a single file containing a few spelling errors
-2. **Directory Test**: `subDir` is a directory consisting of another directory called `subsubDir` and files inside both directories.
-The program should execute all `.txt` files inside all subdirectories while ignoring other files or .txt files starting with a `.`
+2. **Directory Test**: `subDir` is a directory.
+The program should execute all `.txt` files inside all subdirectories while ignoring other files or .txt files starting with a `.
-3. **Hyphenation and Capitalization**: `test2.txt` Test words with hyphens and different capitalizations to ensure they are validated correctly.
+3. **Hyphenation and Capitalization**: `text2.txt` Test words with hyphens and different capitalizations to ensure they are validated correctly.
+There should be some errors.
-4. **Punctuation Handling**: `test3.txt` Tests if leading and trailing punctuation is correctly ignored during spell checking.
+4. **Punctuation Handling**: `text3.txt` Tests if leading and trailing punctuation is correctly ignored during spell checking, there should once again, be some errors.
+5. **Directory in Directory Test**: `errortesting` is a directory and contains `subDirinError` which then contains `subSubDirinError`.
+This should recursively check both `errortesting`, `subDirinError`, and `subSubDirinError` directories
+6. **Weird Words**: `weirdwords.txt` tests unconventional words and returns errors.